The distribution of intersections in $\mathrm{SL}(3, \mathbb{Z}) \backslash \mathrm{SL}(3, \mathbb{R})$ and lattices related to roots of cubic congruences: Introduction

 the latter corresponding to points with horizontal tangent vectors.

-With some modification to account for nontrivial narrow ideal classes of $\ZZ[\sqrt D]$, this extends to the roots of the quadratic congruence $\mu^2 \equiv D \bmod m$ with $D > 1$ squarefree.
+With some modifications to account for nontrivial narrow ideal classes of $\ZZ[\sqrt D]$, most significantly the use of multiple orbits of geodesics, this extends to the roots of the quadratic congruence $\mu^2 \equiv D \bmod m$ with $D > 1$ squarefree, see \cite{MR4654052,MR4795423}.
 These roots are therefore naturally analogous to the Farey fractions with tops of horocycles being replaced with tops of geodesics, and they can be studied by similar techniques.
 This analogy extends, in a somewhat simpler manner, to quadratic congruences with negative $D$ as well, but with geodesics/horocycles being replaced with $\mathrm{SO}(2)$ cosets of $\SL(2, \RR)$, ie points in $\HH$.